7 Characteristics of Revolutionary Mobile App Ideas

 Steven Johnson, author of Where Good Ideas Come From says “Platforms are like springboards for innovations.”
 Take the GPS for example.
 It was originally developed for military use but has now completely revolutionized the way things like traffic updates, shipment tracking, and weather reports work.

 Smartphones are another such springboard.
 Never before has technology been so intrinsically connected to human beings.
-Mobile startups use this connection to build apps that let people do things they wouldn’t have thought possible just 20 years ago.
-In these next seven sections, we will outline seven essential characteristics that these radical new app ideas share.
+Startups now use this connection to build apps that let people do things they wouldn’t have thought possible just 20 years ago.
+In these next seven sections, we will outline seven essential characteristics that these radical top app ideas share.

 Making money can’t be that framework of reference.
 If it is, you’ll probably end up making less money in the long run.
 Companies focused solely on making money just repeat moves already tried and tested in the market.
 You cannot dominate an industry if you are just doing things other people have already done.
 Game changers like Facebook and Uber have become some of the largest and wealthiest companies in the world, but they were not built to become such.
-They were founded by people focused on a vision of what they can do to make the world a better place.
+The founders focused on a vision of what they can do to make the world a better place.
 People do not buy what you do; they buy why you do it.

 This concept originated from Simon Sinek in his bestselling book, Start With Why – How Great Leaders Inspire Action.
 His Ted talk will give you more details.